kurtosis-tech/kardinal-playground/README.md

 ## 🔗 Port Forwarding Explanation

-We're using port forwarding in combination with nginx in this Codespace setup to make the various services accessible to you.
+We're using port forwarding in combination with a proxy in this Codespace setup to make the various services accessible to you.
 We use Codespaces to forward URLs over the internet but add an nginx proxy to set the right hostname to hit the right lightweight environment

 If you encounter any issues with port forwarding or nginx, you can reset it by running:
 ```
-./scripts/forward.sh
+# make sure all pods are running and 2/2
+kubectl get pods -n prod
+kardinal gateway [flow-id]
 ```

 ## 🐘 Neon PostgreSQL Demo